 6:00 PM on the weekend.

-Overall, Scottrade has a slight edge over Etrade in this category.
+Overall, Scottrade has an edge over Etrade in this category.

 Scottrade’s web site is fairly simple and not very sophisticated.
 A step up from the web site is Scottrader Streaming Quotes, a Java-based system

 launched from the web site.
 For active traders, there is ScottradeELITE, the broker's flagship trading platform.

 Etrade's web site is more sophisticated and user friendly.
 The broker's Total Trade Ticket can be used to place orders for stocks, options, and

 ETF’s.
 Advanced platforms are available for frequent traders.
 Etrade Pro is a desktop application, and Etrade Marketrader is a browser platform.